Book of Lamentations

-The Book of Lamentations (אֵיכָה, ʾĒḵā, from its incipit meaning "how") is a collection of poetic laments for the destruction of Jerusalem in 586 BCE.
+The Book of Lamentations (אֵיכָה, from its incipit meaning "how") is a collection of poetic laments for the destruction of Jerusalem in 586 BCE.
 In the Hebrew Bible, it appears in the Ketuvim ("Writings") as one of the Five Megillot ("Five Scrolls") alongside the Song of Songs, Book of Ruth, Ecclesiastes, and the Book of Esther.
 In the Christian Old Testament, it follows the Book of Jeremiah, for the prophet Jeremiah is traditionally understood to have been its author.
 By the mid-19th century, German scholars doubted Jeremiah's authorship, a view that has since become the prevailing scholarly consensus.
 Most scholars also agree that the Book of Lamentations was composed shortly after Jerusalem's fall in 586 BCE.

 Some motifs of a traditional Mesopotamian "city lament" are evident in the book, such as mourning the desertion of the city by God, its destruction, and the ultimate return of the deity; others "parallel the funeral dirge in which the bereaved bewails... and... addresses the [dead]".
 The tone is bleak: God does not speak, the degree of suffering is presented as overwhelming, and expectations of future redemption are minimal.
 Nonetheless, the author repeatedly makes clear that the city—and even the author himself—has profusely sinned against God, thus justifying God's wrath.
 In doing so, the author does not blame God but rather presents God as righteous, just, and sometimes even merciful.

 Summary

 The book consists of five separate poems.
 In the first chapter, the city sits as a desolate weeping widow overcome with miseries.
 In chapter 2, these miseries are described in connection with national sins and acts of God.
 Chapter 3 speaks of hope for the people of God: that the chastisement would only be for their good; a better day would dawn for them.
 Chapter 4 laments the ruin and desolation of the city and temple but traces it to the people's sins.
 Some of chapter 5 is a prayer that Zion's reproach may be taken away in the repentance and recovery of the people.
-In some Greek copies, and in the Latin Vulgate, Syriac, and Arabic versions, the last chapter is headed "The Prayer of Jeremiah".
+In some Greek copies, and in the Latin Vulgate, Syriac, and Arabic versions, the last chapter is headed "The Prayer of Jeremiah."